-- In 2017, Medicare prescription drug costs continue to be more affordable, with 87% of Louisiana beneficiaries with Part D having access to a plan with a less expensive premium than they paid the previous year.
+- In 2018, Medicare prescription drug costs continue to be more affordable, with 85% of Louisiana beneficiaries with Medicare Part D having access to a plan with a less expensive premium than they paid the previous year.

 - A sizeable proportion of low-income Louisiana beneficiaries get financial assistance with prescription drug costs.
-Of those with Part D, 41% of residents are enrolled in the Extra Help (Low-Income Subsidy) program, which helps with prescription drug costs like premiums, copayments, coinsurance, and deductibles.
+Of those with Medicare Part D, 39% of residents are enrolled in the Extra Help (Low-Income Subsidy) program, which helps with prescription drug costs like premiums, copayments, coinsurance, and deductibles.

 If you’re ready to start browsing Medicare coverage in your Louisiana service area, just enter your zip code into the tool on this page to view plan options now.

 Statistical data from the Centers for Medicare & Medicaid Services, “Medicare Enrollment Dashboard,” and “2018 MA Part D Landscape State-by-State Fact Sheet.”